Up to 50% off sofas & mattresses — limited‑time deals.

 • Seat firmness (brand scale): Firm, 5/5

-• Legs: solid wood trestle legs; removable trestle legs
+• Legs: removable solid wood trestle legs

-• Materials note: made with FSC-certified wood (as listed)
+• Materials note: made with FSC-certified wood, as listed

 • Cushion support: high-gauge sinuous springs